We Met Our Matching Grant Goal of $20,000!

 Help Us Get Food and Supplies to the Homeless and Other Low-Income Community Members

 In an effort to get food and basic necessities to our clients, New Beginnings has created an Amazon Wish List Donation Registry containing food, hygiene products, and other essentials our clients need.
 To access the wish list donation registry, please click here.
 Add items from our wish list to your cart, and when you are ready to checkout, you will select “New Beginnings C/O Jackie Kurta Gift Address Registry” for shipping.
 The items will be delivered to this address and will be distributed to our clients promptly.
 If you have any questions or need additional assistance, please contact our Development Manager, Michael Berton at email@example.com or leave a voicemail at (805) 963-7777 x112 and he will respond to you.
+We have received more than 150 boxes since establishing this wish list!

 Housing and Shelter Success Stories During This Crisis

-This Tuesday, New Beginnings’ staff organized a support gathering for our Safe Parking clients at Earl Warren Showgrounds with the help of city and county staff.
+At the beginning of the outbreak, New Beginnings’ staff organized a support gathering for our Safe Parking clients at Earl Warren Showgrounds with the help of city and county staff.
 Staff prepared food items and hygiene kits that were distributed to our clients and organized an opportunity for our clients to have a place to shower, through a partnership with Showers of Blessing.
 Hygiene kits were provided by Direct Relief.
 Some of the food was donated by the United Way.
 Other food items were obtained from the Foodbank of Santa Barbara County and Southcoast Deli through staff and board member support.

-Other Ways We Are Supporting Clients
+Here Are Other Ways We Are Supporting Clients

 We are deeply committed to ensuring a consistent service delivery for our clients, many of whom are homeless, have lost their jobs, or are struggling with mental health issues.